mmellam/react-redux-jammming2.0/README.md

 A playlist creator app to save multiple songs to a Spotify playlist, get recommendations based on user selected tracks and artists, and search for similar songs with user preferred characteristics such as energy, danceability, or acousticness.

+## !
+Please note for usage
+This app is deployed at https://project-jammming-2-0-0.netlify.app/.

+This app requires a Spotify account and is only fully functional with an existing Spotify account, because user data statistics are used.
+In addition, according to the Spotify Web API rules, new accounts need to be activated in my developer dashboard for additional users.
+This means other existing accounts cannot connect to Jammming without prior activation.
+Therefore, I created a **test account that can be used to test the app**.
+The credentials for this account **can be found in my CV.**

+To visit Spotify and the saved playlists, go to https://open.spotify.com/.

+Upon connecting, the app needs authorization to read your account's top artists and tracks and to create a playlist to the connected account.
+The app works as client side only and your Spotify data is not stored on any server.

 ## Technologies
-React, Redux, Redux Toolkit
+HTML, CSS, JavaScript, React, Redux, Redux Toolkit

-## Usage

-Run npm install inside the root folder to install on your local machine.

-Note: This app requires a Spotify account.
-Upon connecting, the app needs authorization to read your top artists and tracks and to create a playlist to your account.
-The app works as client side only and your Spotify data is not stored on any server.

 ## API information